AG-Systems/MicroProjects/README.md

 Started working on it: June 26 2015

+This is what I am most proud for.

 **Description**

-The list of languages I am planning to try and use.
+The list of languages I am currently using.

 C++